 The current focus of my research group is ageing.
 One of the most profound challenges we all face is that we deteriorate with age – a process known as senescence.
 Individuals clearly senesce differently, but our understanding of how and why individuals senesce in such different ways remains limited.
 Our research takes a comprehensive and integrative approach to investigate why individual variation in senescence evolved and is maintained.
 We apply state-of-the-art genomic and statistical techniques to our long-term datasets to investigate senescence.
 This will generate vital knowledge on how individuals can live longer, healthier lives.

 Genomics of senescence: We have been awarded a NERC grant to evaluate the relative impact of environmental, social, transgenerational and genetic effects on senescence.
-We will be advertising a post-doc and technician post for this research shortly.
-We are currenlty recruiting for a PhD student to join this exciting research project:
+We have recruited a post-doc and a PhD student for this project.

 Early-life effects on senescence: An individual’s early-life experiences can have long-lasting effects, impacting on their senescence.
 We use telomeres – protective caps at the ends of chromosomes that are biomarkers of individual state – to determine how early-life conditions affect senescence in European badgers.